 Approaching the Winnisquam Bridge from Laconia, one passed by John Morrison’s relocated store and post office on the right, prior to reaching the bridge.
 Here’s a colorized postcard, with sparse, green colorization.

 Below, a nicely colorized postcard of John Morrison’s relocated store, in the late 1940’s, when it had also become a garage and gas station.
 In the colorized postcard, one can see not only the John Morrison store, but also the Winnisquam Gardens, further down the road, on the left of the colorized postcard.

 Note the caption “Looking South from Overpass”.
 At the time of this postcard, Route 3 passed over the B&M railroad line, which continued south on the east shore of Lake Winnisquam a couple more miles, before crossing to the west shore in Lochmere.
 In 1974, when the new Winnisquam Bridge was built, the overpass was removed, and the Route 3 railroad crossing was reconfigured into a grade crossing at ground level.

-Also noted on the postcard map was Mohawk Island.
+Noted on the postcard map above was Mohawk Island.
 Today one can see the island just offshore of the Lord Hampshire Motel & Cottages.

 Here are a couple more postcards of Mohawk Island.
 While an island now, 19th century maps (see below) show that it used to be a peninsula called Mohawk Point, attached to the Belmont side of Sanbornton Bay by a narrow isthmus.
 Apparently the level of the lake rose enough after the construction of the Lochmere dam to submerge the isthmus, severing the point from the mainland.
 Sanbornton Bay was first known as Middle Bay; today it is known as the southern section of Lake Winnisquam.
 The northern section of Lake Winnisquam was known as Great Bay, while Silver Lake was known as Little Bay.
 Lake Winnisquam was a favorite fishing place of the Pennacooks, “where they often mustered as many as three hundred canoes at a single gathering.”